 To obtain scheduled loss compensation, injured workers will undergo an independent medical evaluation (IME).
 A physician will determine the extent of the injury and assign an equivalent percentage.
 The IME is important because compensation will be awarded equivalent to the percentage determined at this exam.

 For example, if a doctor determines that a worker has suffered 33 percent loss of vision in one eye, that worker would be entitled to 33 percent of the 125-week maximum.
 In this example, 42 weeks are payable.
-In some situations, the injured worker may disagree with the determination of the IME, and the difference in compensation can be significant.
-An experienced workers’ compensation attorney can help employees make sure that the IME is a true reflection of the extent of the injuries to obtain the maximum amount of compensation.
+Sometimes, the injured worker may disagree with the IME's determination, and the difference in compensation can be significant.
+An experienced workers’ compensation attorney can help employees make sure that the IME is a true reflection of the extent of the injuries to obtain the maximum compensation.

 Obtaining Other Workers’ Compensation Benefits After a Scheduled Loss

-Depending on the circumstances, workers who experience a scheduled loss may also be eligible to obtain additional workers’ compensation benefits.
+Workers who experience a scheduled loss may also be eligible to obtain additional workers’ compensation benefits.
 Employees who suffer the amputation or loss of use of both hands, arms, feet, legs, or eyes (or any combination thereof) could also receive statutory permanent total disability (PTD).
-PTD benefits are available for those who are unable to sustain a job.
+PTD benefits are available for those who cannot sustain a job.
 This compensation addresses the diminished earning capacity of the injured worker and can be payable for life.
 It is necessary to apply for these benefits separately.

-If you or someone you love has suffered an amputation or loss of use of a body part due to an injury sustained at work, you may be entitled to loss of use benefits.
-The experienced workers’ compensation attorneys at the Monast Law Office may be able to help you learn more about your rights and obtain the maximum amount of compensation.
+If you or someone you love has suffered an amputation or loss of use of a body part because of an injury sustained at work, additional benefits are available.
+The experienced workers’ compensation attorneys at the Monast Law Office may help you learn more about your rights and obtain the maximum compensation.
 Call our Upper Arlington law office today to schedule a free, no-obligation consultation with our dedicated legal team.